NVIDIA/spark-rapids/docs/compatibility.md

 `org.apache.spark.sql.catalyst.optimizer.ConstantFolding` is excluded as a rule.

 ## JSON string handling
-The 0.5 release introduces the `get_json_object` operator.
+The 0.5 release introduces the `get_json_object` operation.
 The JSON specification only allows double quotes around strings, whereas Spark allows single quotes.
 The `get_json_object` operation on the GPU will return `None` in PySpark or `Null` in Scala when trying to match a string surrounded by single quotes.